-- The size and carrying capacity of the trailer should be suitable for the size and weight of your boat including the engine.
-Do not use a trailer that is too big or too small for your boat. - Make sure that the trailer provides adequate support for the keel and roller sets that provide large contact areas for the hull. - The boat must be properly inflated and the cockpit drain valves open. - Haul the boat onto the trailer using the bow eye. - Make sure that the outboard engine leg is in the "trailering position".
+- Make sure that the trailer provides adequate support for the keel and bunks that provide large contact areas for the hull. - The cockpit drain valves are open. - Haul the boat onto the trailer using the bow eye. - Make sure that the outboard engine leg is in the "trailering position".
 Refer to manufacturer's manual. - Secure the boat to the trailer with suitable straps or rope, using bow, lateral and rear eyes for this purpose. - Close and secure all hatches and openings on the boat.
 Cushions must be placed in lockers or removed to prevent loss during transit.